zhaoyafei/design-kit/docs.md

 ---

 ## Cards
-Card elements are modules that can be used across our UI, and are currently mainly used in

-Refer to [Foundation's Card Documentation](http://foundation.zurb.com/sites/docs/card.html) for all card options.
+Card elements are modules that can be used across our UI, and are currently used for the most part in our conversation feed.
+In these feeds cards can be basic messages, product activity/status cards, recommended products and more, but across the UI we should think of anything as being able to be a "card" that is reused across the system, e.g. product search criteria, so that we don't need to rebuild the same content over and over again when it appears in different places.
+Card componenets let us copy, paste and reuse.

+**A note about card spacing:**
+Because cards are self-contained elements, the top-level `.card` class handles the spacing/gutter inside the card.
+Therefore the only spacing that happens on elements inside cards is margin-bottom to control vertical spacing, defined by `$card-content-margin`.

 - `.card` - Top level class for creating card elements.
 Add `.blue` to create a blue outline.
 - `.card-divider` - Use for card headers.
 - `.caption` - To be used inside card headers to show the status or type of a card, if it's a product.
 Add `.new` or `.shortlist` or `.error` to denote status (potentially deprecate use of pills/tags for status).
 - `.card-footer` - Use card footers on cards that have actions associated with them.
 Actions should be default buttons.
 - `.card-button` - This is our old style card action, which was a button embedded into the card itself.
 Potentially deprecated.

+Refer to [Foundation's Card Documentation](http://foundation.zurb.com/sites/docs/card.html) for all card options.

 ```html_example
 <div class="row small-up-2 medium-up-3">